RyanSnodgrass/notredame_club_membership_app/README.md

 1 error prohibited this user from being saved:
 Password is too short (minimum is 8 characters)
 ```
 Oh.
 Duh.
 Here is a great example of when the console doesn't tell you everything.
-Changing the characters around to have longer alter egos passwords and everything ran smoothly!
+Changing the characters around to have longer alter ego passwords and everything ran smoothly!

 Later Phases
 ---
 You'll notice that you can expel yourself from your own club.
 Some quick logic should fix that.

+There's a lot of logic being run in the view.
+Refactor to move that into the controller and eventually into the model.

+I didn't get to testing.

+There are a couple gems out there for client side verification.

 The show page for clubs should show a list of current members.

 Obviously the default styling isn't pretty to look at.
 A quick bootstrap/foundation template would do nicely.

-Thanks
+Thanks for Reading!
 ===